Gutemberg1960/cluster-precipitation-forecasting/README.md

 All files are located in the **root directory** of this repository:

-- `train_models_by_cluster.py`: Trains multiple ML models per cluster, performs bias correction, and saves evaluation metrics and figures.
+- `train_cluster_models.py`: Trains multiple ML models per cluster, performs bias correction, and saves evaluation metrics and figures.
-- `estimate_uncertainty_by_cluster.py`: Estimates forecast uncertainty for each cluster using a secondary model to predict the squared training residuals.
+- `estimate_uncertainty.py`: Estimates forecast uncertainty for each cluster using a secondary model to predict the squared training residuals.
-- `plot_test_residuals_distribution.py`: Plots the distribution of test residuals with a Gaussian fit per cluster.
 - `glob_1993_2023.xlsx`: Full historical dataset (1993–2023) with predictor variables and target monthly precipitation, already clustered.

 ## How to Run the Scripts